aabiji/aabiji.github.io/posts/lakes.md

 ![Gauging stations](lakes/gauging_stations.png)

 I want to preface this by saying that you should take my analysis with a grain of salt.
-I most likely made a mistake or an oversight somewhere, so my results aren't perfect.
-What’s more interesting for me, is how I approached the analysis and what I learnt about data analysis tools like pandas and matplotlib.
+I most likely made mistakes and oversights, so my results aren't great.
+This was just for fun, so what’s more interesting is me is how I approached the analysis and what I learnt in the process.

+---

 With climate change driving rising sea levels and global temperatures, it seems intuitive that landlocked bodies of water—like lakes—would be affected too.